 INTRODUCTION

 Data intensive computing has been a major focus of scientific computing communities in the past several years, and the development of data intensive problems has brought new requirements and challenges to storage and computing infrastructures.
 Researchers nowadays are not only doing batch loading and processing of big data, but also demanding capabilities of incremental updating [] and interactive searching and analysis [] from the data storage systems.
-Different from batch loading, incremental data updating normally handles small piece of data, and finishes in real-time.
-Similarly, interactive searching and analysis also targets a relatively small portion of data, and requires a responding time in seconds or minutes.
+Distinctly from batch loading, incremental data updating handles relatively small pieces of data, and finishes in real-time.
+Similarly, interactive searching and analysis also targets a relatively small portion of data, and requires a response time of seconds or minutes.
 For example, social network researchers may want to dynamically collect data from Twitter or Facebook and save them in real-time, and then issue queries like "what is the age distribution of all the people who have talked about Los Angeles Lakers in their status in the last 6 months?", and expect to get an answer in seconds or minutes.

-While many existing systems for data intensive problems can handle data loading and processing in large batches very well, how to add support for real-time updating and interactive analysis to them remains a research problem.
+While many existing systems for data intensive problems can handle data loading and processing in large batches very well, adding support for real-time updating and interactive analysis to them remains a research problem.
 Inspired by previous developments in the fields of information retrieval and database technologies, we believe indexing is the key towards efficient search and interactive analysis.
 Specifically, in order to create a suitable and powerful indexing mechanism for data intensive systems, we need to resolve the following research challenges:

 (1) In case of large data size, how can we support reliable and scalable index data storage, as well as high-performance index access speed?